Krupal-create/Map-Me/README.md

 # Map-Me
-A responsive website to map to you from your location to your destination.
+A responsive website to map from your location to your destination.

 A map is a symbolic depiction emphasizing relationships between elements of some space, such as objects, regions, or themes.
 Generally, we use maps as a reference to show political boundaries, landforms, water bodies, and the positions of cities.
 Maps also help us to know the routes of an area, landmarks, location (latitudes and longitudes) of a building or things, etc.